hoburg/d8/docs/fuselage.rst

 with virtually every aircraft subsystem.

-A detailed but still approximate analysis of fuselage structure and weight is done in TASOPT :cite:`drela2010tasopt`, considering pressure loads, torsion loads, bending loads, buoyancy weight, window weight, payload-proportional weights, the floor, and the tail cone.
+A detailed but still approximate analysis of fuselage structure and weight is done in TASOPT [Drela, 2011]_ , considering pressure loads, torsion loads, bending loads, buoyancy weight, window weight, payload-proportional weights, the floor, and the tail cone.
 The majority of the constraints in this model are adapted directly from these equations.

+..
+[Drela, 2011] Drela, M., TASOPT 2.08 Transport Aircraft System OPTimization, 2011.

 Model Assumptions
 -----------------